purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 ## Best practices

-Use these as tab design checklists.
+Use these as checklists when designing your tab.

 ### Dos